linode/docs/docs/platform/disk-images/linode-backup-service-new-manager/index.md

 ## Manage Backups

-You'll manage your backups with a simple web interface in the Linode Manager.
+You'll manage your backups with a simple web interface in the Linode Cloud Manager.
 There's no software to install, and there are no commands to run.
-Just log in to the Linode Manager, navigate to the **Linodes** screen, select a Linode, and then click the **Backups** tab.
+Just log in to the Linode Cloud Manager, navigate to the **Linodes** page by clicking on the link in the sidebar, select a Linode, and then click the **Backups** tab.
 The backups interface is shown below.

 ![The Linode Backup Service interface](backups-menu.png)